KEDGERS/Draft/AIOps_Planning_Questionnaire.md

    *Picking one IT process to optimize, alongside building strong data infrastructure, will allow you to gradually optimize more IT processes and perhaps even lead to the development of a product feature.
 For the select IT Processes:*

- * Can you qualitatively (plain english) describe the problem you are trying to solve?
+ * Can you qualitatively (plain English) describe the problem you are trying to solve?
 What you’d like the machine-learned (ML) model to deliver?
  * Have you documented the success and failure metrics for the solution as a whole as well as the machine-learned (ML) model?
 Are these metrics measurable?
  * How do you plan on using the ML-model output in your solution?
  * Where in your process will you require humans in the loop?

 #### Architecture and Data Infrastructure:

-   *It comes down to documenting the existing ecosystem, the different datasources and how does the solution accomodate these different things.
+   *It comes down to documenting the existing ecosystem, the different data sources and how does the solution accommodate these different things.
 These questions should be answered by Technical Architects.*

   * Have you invested in monitoring (measuring) everything (full-stack), from the network, machine, application and people’s level?
   * Where does the monitoring data come from?
 Do you have access to it?
 If not, how do you request access to the collected the data?